rpalmer93/cookie-stand/newjournal.md

 Journal Entry 7 12/19/17:

 Today in lecture we discussed adding charts into our JS code using chart.js as well as began thinking about possible final project ideas.
 In lab our goal was to implement a chart into our Bus Mall project using chart.js that tracked the number of times each product was clicked and displayed them.

+Journal Entry 8 12/20/17:

+Today in lecture we discussed local storage and persistence with relation to javascript.
+How to go about saving a users inputted key value data on a webpage so the information is still there when the page is reloaded.